mirek001/ai-chat/README.md

 ## Standalone Frontend Example

-A very minimal HTML page that communicates directly with the Ollama API is included as `simple_frontend.html`.
-It is now also served by the Flask app at `/simple`, and a navigation menu links to it from the main chat page.
-You can open this file directly in your browser (no server required) or access it through the running Flask application.
-The page sends requests to `http://127.0.0.1:11434/api/chat` and displays the conversation locally.
+A very minimal HTML page is included as `simple_frontend.html` and served by the Flask app at `/simple`.
+When used through the Flask server the conversation is persisted in a local SQLite database.
+The page communicates with the endpoints `/simple/chat` and `/simple/history` provided by the application.